University of Michigan Admissions 2026: Early Decision & Ross Portfolio Guide

 1. Achieve a high GPA while taking the most challenging classes available

 It’s extremely important for Michigan applicants to not only possess outstanding grades but for those grades to come in challenging courses.
 International students accepted to a top 10 school like Michigan typically complete between 5 to 8 advanced courses in high school.
 Advanced Placement or AP exams are conducted by the College Board (same global body that conducts SAT) every year in a wide variety of college-level subjects ranging from Calculus and Computer Science to Art History and English Composition.
 The main aim of AP exams is to test your ability and acumen to measure up to the rigors of undergraduate curriculum in US and other global universities.
 Typically, international students appear for AP exams at the beginning of their grade 12.
 Students interested in Engineering usually appear for Calculus, Physics, Computer Science or Chemistry.
 Students interested in Business Studies usually appear for Calculus, Microeconomics, Macroeconomics and Statistics.
-Students interested in Medicine usually appear for Biology, Psychology, Chemistry and Environmental Science.
+Students interested in Medicine usually appear for Biology, Psychology, Chemistry and Calculus.

 Another reason why Michigan applicants need great grades is that selective schools use a tool called the ‘Academic Index’ to filter out their enormous number of applicants.
 At its most basic, the Academic Index is a distillation of a student’s academic performance (grades and test scores) into a single number.
 This is a single score that represents the strength of your GPA, test scores, and class rank (if your school ranks).
 Highly selective universities use this (or a similar) metric to filter out students that don’t meet their academic standards.